-A workflow can have one or more timer start events.
+A workflow can have one or more timer start events (besides other types of start events).
 Each of the timer events must have either a time date or time cycle definition.
-If the workflow has at least one timer start event then it must not have a none start event.
-Other types of start events are allowed.

 When a workflow is deployed then it schedules a timer for each timer start event.
 Scheduled timers of the previous version of the workflow (based on the BPMN process id) are canceled.

 When a timer is triggered then a new workflow instance is created and the corresponding timer start event is activated.

 An intermediate timer catch event must have a time duration definition that defines when it is triggered.

 When an intermediate timer catch event is entered then a corresponding timer is scheduled.
 The workflow instance stops at this point and waits until the timer is triggered.
 When the timer is triggered, the catch event gets completed and the workflow instance continues.

 An interrupting timer boundary event must have a time duration definition.
 When the corresponding timer is triggered then the activity gets terminated.
 Interrupting timer boundary events is often used to model timeouts, for example, canceling the processing after 5 minutes and do something else.

 An non-interrupting timer boundary event must have either a time duration or time cycle definition.
 When the activity is entered then it schedules a corresponding timer.
 If the timer is triggered and it is defined as time cycle with repetitions > 0 then it schedules the timer again until the defined number of repetitions is reached.
 Non-interrupting timer boundary events is often used to model notifications, for example, contacting the support if the processing takes longer than one hour.